 Break apart the bulb into individual cloves.
 Select the largest and healthiest ones for planting.
-Place the cloves of garlic in the ground at about 2 inches deep with the tip facing up.
+Place the garlic cloves in the ground at about 2 inches deep with the tip facing up.
 Position the cloves 2-4 inches apart.
 Plant garlic in rows spaced 10-14 inches apart.

-When growing garlic, make sure to mulch it heavily to allow proper overwintering.
-If you are not growing soft neck varieties, watch out for the scapes.
-The scape is a flowering stalk that shoots from hard neck garlic varieties.
-You need to cut them off as soon as they emerge to increase bulb size.
+When growing garlic, mulch it heavily to allow proper overwintering.
+Watch out for the scapes if you are not growing soft neck varieties.
+The scape is a flowering stalk that shoots from hard-neck garlic varieties.
+You must cut them off as soon as they emerge to increase bulb size.
 Finally, side-dress your garlic plants in early spring with nitrogen-heavy fertilizer like blood meal, compost manure, or store-bought fertilizer.

-Fertilize again in response to the lengthening daylight, just as the bulbs start to swell.
-Make sure your garlic beds remain weed-free and water every 3-5 days as you wait to harvest garlic.
+Fertilize again in response to the lengthening daylight just as the bulbs swell.
+Ensure your garlic beds remain weed-free and water every 3-5 days as you wait to harvest garlic.
 Harvest from fall plantings is often between late June to August, depending on when you planted, the climate in your area, and the type of garlic you grew.

 As a serious farmer, you cannot afford to harvest garlic too late or too early.
 Harvesting garlic too early can yield tiny bulbs, whereas waiting to harvest too late in the season can lead to rotten or overripe bulbs.

 Garlic harvests should start when the foliage starts to turn brown.
-Harvest garlic when the tops leaves begin to wither but before all the leaves have died.
+Harvest garlic when the top leaves begin to wither before all the leaves die.

 Waiting to harvest garlic after all the leaves have died predisposes your bulbs to rot.
 On the flip side, garlic matures when some of its leaves are still green, and it doesn’t push itself above the soil, making it even harder to know.
-Luckily, there’s a trick you can use to know the right time, and this is by looking at the number of leaves left on the garlic plant.
+Luckily, there’s a trick you can use to know the right time: by looking at the number of leaves left on the garlic plant.

-Remember that every garlic leaf you see above the ground represents a protective layer of ‘paper’ that’s wrapped around the garlic bulb.
+Remember that every garlic leaf above the ground represents a protective layer of ‘paper’ wrapped around the garlic bulb.
 So, for instance, if a garlic plant has ten leaves, it means ten layers are wrapping the bulb.

-While garlic plants grow a varying number of leaves, a sure-fire way of knowing they are harvest-ready is when half the leaves are green and half are brown and dead.
+While garlic plants grow various leaves, a sure-fire way of knowing they are harvest-ready is when half the leaves are green, and half are brown and dead.
 Then, usually, the leaves start drying from the bottom.

 Be careful not to wait for all the garlic plant leaves to die before you harvest.
-If you do, it means the protective ‘paper’ around the bulb is rotting, and the cloves are more exposed to soil elements, including worms.
+If you do, the protective ‘paper’ around the bulb rotates, and the cloves are more exposed to soil elements, including worms.
 As a result, your garlic bulbs will not store well.

-If you planted hard neck garlic, there’s another trick you can use to tell when it’s time to harvest.
-About week 4 or 6 before maturing, the garlic plant will produce scapes that you can harvest and use in your recipes.
-After this harvest, count four weeks and then start checking the bulb size.
+If you planted hard-neck garlic, there’s another trick you can use to tell when it’s time to harvest.
+About week 4 or 6 before maturing, the garlic plant will produce scapes you can harvest and use in your recipes.
+After this harvest, count for four weeks and check the bulb size.